-Group Leaders – Associate Professors Robyn Jamieson and John Grigg
+Group Leaders – Professor Robyn Jamieson and Associate Professor John Grigg

 This research group has benefited from recent advances in next-generation sequencing (NGS) of DNA, with significant progress made in the identification of known and novel disease genes that cause inherited eye disease, critical information in the development of new treatments to preserve or restore vision.